 - There are 15, 30 and 60 minute auto off timers available.

-- Compatible in nature making it super portable and very convenient to use.
+- Super portable and very convenient to use.
 In fact, it can be fitted inside a suitcase with ease.